tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 "I don't want to go.
 I wanted to stay with you.
 All of us together."

-I watched as her soul splintered and disappeared forever.
+I could do nothing but watch as her soul splintered and disappeared forever.

 I had never felt such fury.
 In all my years, a womanizer, a liar, a cheat at cards, a scoundrel, a bastard even.
 But an undutiful husband?
 Never.

-Without thinking I approached the field and cast a spell that was been forbidden.
+Without thinking I approached the field and cast a spell that was forbidden.

 "What are you doing?"